← Home

 How Zakat is calculated

-- Add up your zakatable assets: cash and savings, the value of gold and silver, shares and investments, business stock and trade goods, and money others owe you that you expect to recover.
+- Add up your zakatable assets: cash and bank savings, the market value of gold and silver, shares and investments, business stock and trade goods, and money others owe you that you expect to recover.

-- If your net wealth is equal to or above the nisab — the value of 85 grams of gold or 595 grams of silver — Zakat is due at a rate of 2.5%.
+- If your net wealth is equal to or above the nisab, the value of 85 grams of gold or 595 grams of silver, Zakat is due at a rate of 2.5%.

-- Zakat is paid once your wealth has been held for one full lunar (Hijri) year, known as the hawl.
+- Zakat is paid once your wealth has stayed at or above the nisab for one full lunar (Hijri) year, known as the hawl.
+Many people fix a Zakat date each Ramadan to make it easy to remember.

 Frequently asked questions